 Paul's "thorn in the flesh" (2 Corinthians 12:7-9).
 It was a demon, "messenger of Satan," that tormented him so that he would remain humble despite the great revelations God gave him (2 Corinthians 12:7).
 Paul asked the Lord to take it away three times, but the Lord did not take away the demon and replied, "My grace is sufficient for you, for power is perfected in weakness" (2 Corinthians 12:8-9).

-Knowing how demons affect people, that they can indwell saved and reborn believers with the Spirit, and seeing that Paul stated his demon was a "thorn in the flesh," I believe he was speaking of a demon that was indwelling his body.
+Knowing how demons affect people, that they can indwell saved and reborn believers with the Spirit, and seeing that Paul stated his demon was a "thorn in the flesh," I know he was speaking of a demon that was indwelling his body.

 This is not so uncommon as most people, especially in the church, think.
 I already noted that people are simply born with demons, but most people are unaware of how they are influenced by them.
 How much they affect a person depends on the sins and urges they have hooks in as well, for example, sexual and religious spirits have more influence in situations related to sex and false teaching, respectively.
 Most of the time, though, the control spirits have over you is not detectable, especially if you deny they exist or have influence on you.

-I have also personally witnessed professing Christians be controlled or "possessed" by demons, especially during deliverances.
+I have also personally witnessed professing Christians be controlled or "possessed" by indwelling demons, especially during deliverances.
 Demons also more easily come forward to take control when a person becomes excessively intoxicated from alcohol or drugs, or when they are in certain mental states, like during meditation or when spiritual mediums allow demons to speak and act through them.

 However, demons can manifest to control and speak through a person at any time depending on the sins and curses the person has.
 Their state of eternal salvation in Christ has nothing to do with it.
 I personally know of instances where believers had demons act and speak through them while they were completely sober and conscious.

 Ministers like MacArthur would say that these believers are not "true believers" or truly saved into God's kingdom and "converted" by showing a desire and active life of righteousness[3.1.111].
-However, stating that is an arrogant error of the church and a part of false gospels that depend works of righteousness.
+However, stating that is an arrogant error of the church and a part of false gospels that depend on works of righteousness.

 The true gospel does not depend on works for us to have eternal life in Christ, "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast" (Ephesians 2:8-9).
 However, faith alone is also just the beginning of salvation and not the only thing necessary to be eternally saved into God's kingdom.
 For a detailed discussion of that see The True Gospel and Imposters.

 We have no place to say that a confessing believer who falls in sin is not saved.
-Jesus made people think about their own judging and state of sin when a mob wanted to stone a woman caught in adultery.
+Yeshua - Jesus made people think about their own judging and state of sin when a mob wanted to stone a woman caught in adultery.
 Jesus said, “He who is without sin among you, let him be the first to throw a stone at her.”
 Everyone ended up leaving without doing anything (John 8:3-11).

-Instead of making unrighteous judgment, keeping to erroneous doctrine, and dismissing the testimony of many witnesses to the truth, people, especially ministers, should examine their sins, beliefs, and practices that have given the enemy hooks into them.
+Instead of making unrighteous judgment, keeping to erroneous doctrine, and dismissing the testimony of many witnesses to the truth, believers, especially ministers, should examine their sins, beliefs, and practices that have given the enemy hooks into them.
 Accepting this reality and knowing how and why the enemy affects you, allows the removal of their hooks.
 Without this knowledge and correcting the sins they attach to, we cannot be permanently be rid of demons in this age.
 They will simply come back, sometimes worse, if sin persists (Matthew 12:43-45; Luke 11:24-26).

 People with demons, either in or around them, can converse with them entirely within their minds.
 This is evident in witness testimonies of people encountering demons and can feel their influence without being possessed or having an attachment from sin, such as feeling intense rage, hate, fear, etc. when the demons are around.
 I've heard testimony where everyone near the demon felt its effects, which goes with the next myth 5c.
 Myth: Satan and demons can only affect one person at a time.